 Flossing after brushing

 If you floss after you brush, there will be less plaque for you to get rid of since some of it would have been removed when you brushed.
-This makes flossing less time consuming and feel like less work for people.
+This makes flossing less time to consume and feel like less work for people.
 Some dentists also suggest brushing first since this is the way most of us have been taught.
 And since there’s no hard evidence as to which order is better, they say we should just continue what we’ve been doing before.